C (programming language): K&R C

-Since K&R function declarations did not include any information about function arguments, function parameter type checks were not performed, although some compilers would issue a warning message if a local function was called with the wrong number of arguments, or if multiple calls to an external function used different numbers or types of arguments.
-Separate tools such as Unix's lint utility were developed that (among other things) could check for consistency of function use across multiple source files.
+Since function declarations did not include information about arguments, type checks were not performed, although some compilers would issue a warning if different calls to a function used different numbers or types of arguments.
+Tools such as Unix's lint utility were developed that (among other things) checked for consistency of function use across multiple source files.

-In the years following the publication of K&R C, several features were added to the language, supported by compilers from AT&T (in particular PCC) and some other vendors.
+In the years following the publication of K&R C, several features were added to the language, supported by compilers from AT&T (in particular PCC) and other vendors.
 These included: